 Try out one of these simple ideas below to keep those reading and critical thinking skills active!

-Get The Kids Reading For Beating The Summer Slide
+Get The Kids Reading to Beat the Summer Slide

 This post contains affiliate links, at no cost to you.